filip-769/captcha/README.md

 You can use this project for free using the free tier of Deno Deploy (https://dash.deno.com/).

 ### Enviroment variables
-- SERVER_TOKEN a password you will use to generate secrets from sitekeys
+- `SERVER_TOKEN`: a password you will use to generate secrets from sitekeys